 Dick Curless

-For the throngs of New Englanders who love country music but have never visited the Country Music Hall of Fame, 2023 might be the ideal year to make the journey to Nashville since the CMHOF is offering a taste of home: a yearlong exhibit called “Dick Curless: Hard Traveling Man from Maine,” which runs until January 7, 2024.
+For the throngs of New Englanders who love country music but have never visited the Country Music Hall of Fame, 2023 was the ideal year to make the journey to Nashville since the CMHOF offered a taste of home: a yearlong exhibit called “Dick Curless: Hard Traveling Man from Maine,” which ran until January 7, 2024.

 Born March 17, 1932, in Fort Fairfield, Maine (near the Canadian border), Curless cited his earliest musical influence as his father, a bulldozer operator and country-music lover “who could bring family members to tears with his emotive singing,” according to the CMHOF website.
-At age eight, when he moved with his family to the Massachusetts village of Gilbertville (~20 miles from Worcester), he started to teach himself how to play guitar, inspired first by the playing style and yodeling of Jimmie Rodgers and later by gospel, jazz, blues and folk, developing a rhythmic, funky, finger-picking technique that never fell within pop-minded country confines, distinguishing him from the “countrypolitan” sound of contemporaries like Glenn Campbell, Charlie Rich, George Jones and Charley Pride.
+At age eight, when he moved with his family to the Massachusetts village of Gilbertville (about 20 miles from Worcester), he started teaching himself how to play guitar, inspired first by the playing style and yodeling of Jimmie Rodgers and later by gospel, jazz, blues and folk.
+Curless developed a rhythmic, funky, finger-picking technique that never fell within pop-minded country confines, distinguishing him from the “countrypolitan” sound of contemporaries like Glenn Campbell, Charlie Rich, George Jones and Charley Pride.

 In 1954, Curless returned to the US and settled in Bangor, performing in local bars and clubs alongside other local country singers like Gene Hooper (of Kennebunk), Hal Lone Pine (of Pea Cove) and Betty Cody (of Auburn), but he spent most of 1955 out of the public eye due to a chronic illness which often left him exhausted, even bedridden.
 In 1956, he recorded his first single, the traditional cowboy ballad “Streets of Laredo” (also known as “The Dying Cowboy”) on Maine-based Event Records, which led to his big break: a week of appearances on the CBS television program Arthur Godfrey’s Talent Scouts in 1957.